industrial-asset-hub/asset-link-sdk/README.md

 ### Command line tool

 To ease development or testing of the asset link, the discovery can be interactively triggered using a command line tool.
 This command will provide the results (i.e., the devices or assets discovered by the asset link) as output.
-For example discovery can be started/stopped, results can be retrieved, api tests can be performed on the Asset Link.
+For example discovery can be started/stopped and results can be retrieved.
-Moreover, there is also a test suit suite that can be used as follows:
+Moreover, there is also a test-suite that can be used as follows:

 ```bash
 $ go run cmd/al-ctl/al-ctl.go test
 ```

-the following arguments can be provided to test asset link:
+The following arguments can be provided to test the Asset Link:

-1. assets: to validate the asset against the schema using linkml-validator example usage:
+1. assets: To validate the asset against the schema using linkml-validator example usage:

    ````bash